-More generally, the vast majority of textbooks and papers that get included in the curriculum are written by people who buy into the following Lockean liberal premises.
-1., that property rights are just as foundational as freedom of speech and 'liberty', and "absolute" (except when property isn't 'sufficiently exploited', or when the current owners aren't rich and/or white, at which point one may claim it by "mixing one's labor with the soil", etc.).
-2., various anti-egalitarian/meritocratic beliefs about the superiority of white, educated Europeans who subscribe to the protestant work ethic.
+More generally, the vast majority of textbooks and papers included in the school curriculum are written by people who buy into Lockean liberalism, which can be summarized as a combination of property rights being coequal with freedom of speech and 'liberty' (except when property isn't 'sufficiently exploited', or when the current owners aren't rich and/or white), plus various anti-egalitarian/meritocratic beliefs about the superiority of white, male, educated Europeans who subscribe to the protestant work ethic.
 (I appreciate that this may sound like a weird complaint, and that especially the first point sounds as natural as breathing air is to us.
 I won't go into this here, but I will come back to this elsewhere, or in the comments.)

 On earning a living.

-Promotion on the basis of "merit" is at the root of every bureaucratic institution -- from the army to schools to the civil bureaucracy to the modern corporation --, while a large part of what any bureaucracy does is coming up with procedures and tests to see whether people "qualify" for something or other (whether jobs, promotions, raises, subsidies, insurance payouts, or warranty claims).
-Now to be clear, I wholly agree that we must evaluate people's behavior, and I in no way believe that we should use lotteries to decide who does which job, and who gets what, etc., and that there is a place for bureaucracies, and bureaucratic thinking.
-My point is that it is highly problematic to have those at the top of the "ladder" being those to determine who gets what, and who gets to climb the ladder, and under which circumstances -- what hoops you have to jump through to get ahead.
-Because even when individuals and small groups don't start out being preferentially concerned with their own and their friends' material interests, they simply cannot handle that responsibility long-term.
-This is doubly true when the possible rewards are so great, and when everyone is raised to believe that those who end up at the top are "better" and "matter more" than those who don't.
-(Of course, everyone is free to argue that they require more resources than others to be able to exercise their function -- whether on the job or off it.
-But the only way they should be able to get it is by convincing their colleagues and peers.)
+Promotion on the basis of "merit" is at the root of every bureaucratic institution -- from the army to schools to the civil bureaucracy to the corporation.
+And a large part of what any bureaucracy does, is coming up with procedures and tests to determine whether people "qualify" for something or other (whether jobs, promotions, raises, subsidies, insurance payouts, or warranty claims).
+Now to be clear, I do believe that we must evaluate people's behavior, and that there is a place for bureaucratic organizational forms have their place.
+But I also think it is extremely unwise -- and antidemocratic -- to organize society in such a way that those who end up on top get to decide who receives what, who (else) gets to climb the "ladder", and what anyone who wants to advance must do.
+Because even if individuals and small groups don't start out being preferentially concerned with their own and their friends' material interests, nobody can handle that kind of responsibility long-term.
+And this is doubly true when the possible rewards are as great as they are today, and when everyone is raised to believe that those who end up at the top are "better", and that they "matter more" than those who don't make it there.
+(Of course, everyone is free to argue that they should get more resources for doing what they do.
+But the only way you should be able to get them is by convincing your colleagues and peers.)

 * They've done so in many ways that interlock and -act, including by raising the tuition and related fees, in part through forcing people to work longer days to survive, in part by pushing home-ownership, in part by contributing to the rise of managerial capitalism and Bullshit Jobs.